emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 * **Rich** — good input contributes to the meaning or flow of a story or text.
 Stand-alone sentences are not rich input.
 Song texts are meh.
 A sentence within a book or story is great.
 * **Abundant** — good input is easy to get ahold of so you can encounter it over and over without much effort.

-These four criteria come from ["The Optimal Input Hypothesis: Not All Comprehensible Input is of Equal Value"](http://beniko-mason.net/content/articles/2020-the-optimal-input-hypothesis.pdf) by Benito Mason and Stephen Krashen.
+These four criteria come from <a target="_blank" href="http://beniko-mason.net/content/articles/2020-the-optimal-input-hypothesis.pdf">The Optimal Input Hypothesis: Not All Comprehensible Input is of Equal Value"</a> by Benito Mason and Stephen Krashen.
 But they also square with my own experience learning German.

 The input that worked best for me was always something I could understand, something I enjoyed, something with lots of rich context, and something easy to get my hands on.
 For me, podcasts nearly always fit the bill.
 Succeeding with input will mean finding what feels most "optimal" for you.